SJTU-CGM/PPanG/README.md

 Then input the "tRegion" (target region) of BLAT result as `Navigation Type=custom region` in 2c to visualize the custom region in PPanG.

 #### Annotation Data
-The "Annotation Data" tab collects genome annotations within the target region.
+The `Annotation Data` tab collects genome annotations within the target region.
 Click the "Download All" button to download these annotation data for each individual.

 #### Legend
 The legends of all aligned genome tracks in graph view are shown in this tab.
 By default, the nine reference genomes are selected to show, and users are available to select any individual to add it in the pangenome graph.
 To visualize all individuals, please click the "Select all" and wait a moment.
 The large pangenome graph may cost much time and memory.